JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

+### Using Compose compiler without Gradle plugins

-> If you are not using Gradle plugins to manage the Compose compiler, update any direct references to old Maven
-> artifacts in your project:
+If you are not using Gradle plugins to manage the Compose compiler, update any direct references to old Maven artifacts in your project:

->
->   * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
+  * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
->   * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`
+  * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`
->
-{type="note"}

 ## Compose compiler options DSL